tejasveesaini/AI_APITestFramework/README.md

 - test_posts.py contains code for connecting to local AI model and generate the tests

 ## Improvement Items
-- Segragate payloads into json files
+- Segregate payloads into json files
 - Add post steps to create file with the generated code

 ## Overview